Confetti Slime Recipe Little Ones Will Love

 Sharing is caring!

 Whether you are a teacher or a parent, you know that kids learn and develop core skills through play.
-This Confetti Slime recipe allows kids to identify different textures, build their fine motor skills, and is a great way to teach science.
+This Confetti Slime Recipe allows kids to identify different textures, build their fine motor skills, and is a great way to teach science.
 Kids of all ages will love learning and playing with this slime.

 This slime is also a great way for younger kids to learn their colors.
 Try seeing how many pink, blue, green, or yellow confetti pieces they can find.
 Identify colors, count, and even make slime letters.
 As long as you keep it fun, the kids won’t even know they are learning.